nextflow-io/nextflow/docs/cli.md

 **Description**

-The `console` command is a wrapper over the Groovy *console* and provides a Graphic User Interface (GUI) and an interactive REPL (Read-Eval-Print-Loop) for quick experimentation.
+The `console` command provides a Graphical User Interface (GUI) and an interactive REPL (Read-Eval-Print-Loop) for quick experimentation.

 **Options**